OctopusDeploy/docs/docs/installation/octopus-server-linux-container/octopus-in-kubernetes.md

 #### AKS storage {#aks-storage}

-The following YAML creates the shared persistent volume claims that will host the artifacts, built-in feed packages, and the task logs using the `azurefile` storage class, which is specific to Azure AKS:
+The following YAML creates the shared persistent volume claims that will host the artifacts, built-in feed packages, the task logs, and event exports using the `azurefile` storage class, which is specific to Azure AKS:

 ```yaml
 kind: PersistentVolumeClaim